sandiplayek/react18/README.md

-# Its a project with react multiple pages without typescript
+# Its a react project multiple pages without typescript
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).